kalibera/rchk/doc/INTERNALS.md

 allocators when a function does not allocate, but returns one of its arguments allocated by the caller.

+## Detection of Callee-Protect and Callee-Safe Functions

+Most functions in R are/should be called with SEXP arguments protected by caller.
+This convention has a number of advantages, but perhaps to save some code bloat, some functions protect their arguments on their own.
+The tool differentiates between these cases:

+* function must be called with its argument protected, otherwise it may crash (*caller protect*)
+* function may be called with its argument unprotected, the function will function correctly, but it may expose the unprotected argument to GC, so the argument may not be used after the function finishes (*callee safe*)
+* function may be called with its argument unprotected, the argument will be protected by the function whenever there is a possible GC during the function execution, and so it is safe to use after the function returns (*callee protect*)

+The detection is implemented using a traditional data-flow analysis with merging states on back-branches.
+The analysis is intra-procedural (going through basic blocks of a function) as well as inter-procedural (re-analyzing a function whenever any function it calls has been re-analyzed).
+The analysis is mostly sound, it is written to err on the safe side with respect to what the caller has to do with pointers it passes to functions (caller protect is always safe, callee-safe is safer than callee-protect).

+In the intra-procedural checking state, the tool maintains for each basic
+block:

+* bitmap of arguments (possibly) *exposed* to a GC
+* bitmap of arguments (possibly) *used-after-exposure* to a GC
+* protection stack abstraction - for each value on the stack, whether it is definitely a value of a function argument (and of which argument)
+* local variables abstraction - for each variable, whether it is definitely a value of a function argument (and of which argument)

+The tool only supports simple ways of protection (unprotection using a constant like `UNPROTECT(3)`), so more complicated callee-protect or callee-safe functions will not be detected.

+In the inter-procedural checking state, the tool maintains for each
+function:

+* bitmap of arguments (possibly) *exposed* to a GC
+* bitmap of arguments (possibly) *used-after-exposure* to a GC

+A function argument not *exposed* to a GC (and hence trivially not used-after-exposure) is *callee-protect*.
+This statement is non-trivial only when the argument is actually an object pointer and the function allocates.
+A callee-protect function is a function with all arguments callee-protect.

+A function argument not *used-after-exposure* to a GC is *callee-safe*.
+Any callee-protect argument is also callee-safe.
+A callee-safe function is a function with all arguments callee-safe.

+This analysis uses the detection of allocating functions on input.
+It is path-insensitive and hence does not know the context for functions called and cannot take full advantage of context-sensitive allocator detection.
+However, to improve precision, it uses the more expensive context-sensitive allocator detection, but simply ignores the context of the allocator functions (this is still more precise than context-insensitive allocator detection, because context is taken advantage of deeper in the call tree of allocators).

 ## Balance Checking

 The purpose of balance checking is finding functions that cause pointer